 a.)
-Define your function f first.
-To change from one function to another you just execute the command defining your new function and then run the commands with f(x) in them.
+Define your function f(x) first.
+To change from one function to another, just execute (hit return) the command defining your new function and then run the commands with f(x) in them.

 b.)
-Define two dummy variables a and b: a:=0; and b:=4; (for example)
+Define two dummy variables a and b: a:=0: and b:=4: (for example).